The covering radius and a discrete surface area for non-hollow simplices: Conjecture : Lattice polytopes with k interior lattice points

 \begin{theorem} Let $P$ be a non-hollow lattice polygon with $k \geq 2$ interior lattice points.
 Then $\mu(P)\le \frac12+\frac1{k+1}$, with equality if and only if $P$ is the direct sum of two lattice segments of lengths $2$ and $k+1$. \end{theorem}

-Our proof is split up into five steps distinguishing cases with respect to the following parameters: A lattice polytope $P$ has \emph{(lattice) width} $\omega \in \N$ if there is an affine integer projection from~$P$ to the segment $[0,\omega]$ but not to $[0,\omega-1]$.
-Remember that the width is the reciprocal of the first covering minimum.
-The numbers $m$, $m'$, and $k$ will denote the maximum number of collinear lattice points, maximum number of collinear \emph{interior} lattice points, and the number of interior lattice points of~$P$, respectively.
-We proceed as follows: \begin{itemize} \item[ ] $(\omega = 2)$ in \cref{lemma:width2} \item[ ] $(\omega \geq 3, m \geq 4)$ except for $(\omega=3, m=4, k\geq5)$ in \cref{lem:bigm} \item[ ] $(\omega=3, m=4, k\geq5)$ in \cref{lem:34} \item[ ] $(\omega \geq 3, m' \geq 3)$ in \cref{lem:3collinear} \item[ ] $(\omega \geq 3, m' \leq 2)$ \end{itemize} It will turn out that equality in the bound of \cref{thm:dim2-k} can only occur in the first case, that is, when $P$ has width two.
+Remember that a lattice polytope $P$ has \emph{(lattice) width} $\omega \in \N$ if there is an affine integer projection from~$P$ to the segment $[0,\omega]$ but not to $[0,\omega-1]$.
+Equivalently, the width is the reciprocal of the first covering minimum.
+Every non-hollow lattice polytope has width at least two.
+Our next two lemmas deal with the case of width exactly two.